TKSpectro/CoronaCheckIn/README.md

 # -d runs it in detached mode
 docker-compose up -d

+# you need to pull our frontend libraries with libman
+libman restore

+# If you want to use some seed data then call this run this
+dotnet run seed

 # can use "dotnet watch" for development, but its sometimes buggy
 dotnet run
 ```